gmarko/protocols/packages/loopring_v3/circuit/statements.md

 the prover knows an auxiliary input:

+- tokenSID: F
+- tokenBID: F
 - data: F
+- gasFee: F
+- cancelled: F
+- forward: F

 such that the following conditions hold:

 - data = StorageReader(storage, storageID, verify)
+- if verify == 1 then tokenSID == 0
+- if verify == 1 then tokenBID == 0
 - if verify == 1 then data == 0
+- if verify == 1 then gasFee == 0
+- if verify == 1 then cancelled == 0
+- if verify == 1 then forward == 1

 ### Description

 Builds a simple parallel nonce system on top of the storage tree.
 Transactions can use any storage slot that contains 0 as data (after overwriting logic).
 A 1 will be written to the storage after the transaction is used, making it impossible to re-use the transaction multiple times.

 To make is easier to ignore this check, verify is added to make the statement always valid if necessary.

+## StorageReaderForAutoMarket statement

+A valid instance of a StorageReaderForAutoMarket statement assures that given an input of:

+- _constants: Constants
+- storage: StorageReaderGadget
+- isNewOrder: F

+such that the following conditions hold:

+- data = TernaryGadget(isNewOrder, _constants._0, storage.getData())
+- data = TernaryGadget(isNewOrder, _constants._0, storage.getGasFee())

+### Description

+If a new order is from the grid stategy, both the data and gasfee needs to be reset to 0, and the cancelled field remains unchanged.

+If the order is cancelled, it cannot be traded.

 # Signature